Kimbsy/skim/README.md

 # Initial environment

-We have an intentionally minimal initial environment, the only functions that exist as part of the language definition are `-`, `=`, `<` and `nand` as these are sufficient to implement most required arithmetic or boolean functions (see `examples/core.skm`).
+We have an intentionally minimal initial environment:

+- For arithmetic we start with just the `-` function, as it can be used to create `+`, `*` and `/`.

+- For boolean logic we start with just the `nand` function, as it can be used to emulate the other primitive boolean functions `not`, `and` and `or`.

+- For numerical comparision we just have `<` and `=`, creating other comparison operators is achieved by combining these with the boolean functions.

+- For sequences we have `cons`, `first` and `rest`.

+See `examples/core.skm` for implementation examples.

 # Recursion